The accounting cycle is a multi-step process designed to convert all of your company’s raw financial information into financial statements.

 Step 4: Prepare adjusting entries at the end of the period

 Once you’ve made the necessary correcting entries, it’s time to make adjusting entries.

-Adjusting entries make sure that your financial statements only contain information that is relevant to the particular period of time you’re interested in.
+Adjusting entries make sure that your financial statements only contain information relevant to the particular period of time you’re interested in.
 There are four main types of adjustments: deferrals, accruals, tax adjustments, and missing transaction adjustments.

-Put another way, deferrals remove transactions that do not belong to the period you’re creating a financial statement for.
+In other words, deferrals remove transactions that do not belong to the period you’re creating a financial statement for.

-3. Missing transaction adjustments help you account for the transactions you forgot about while bookkeeping—things like business purchases on your personal credit.
+3. Missing transaction adjustments help you account for the financial transactions you forgot about while bookkeeping—things like business purchases on your personal credit.
 You’d add them in here.